NVIDIA/NeMo/docs/source/starthere/best-practices.rst

 to state-of-the-art accuracy.
 NeMo models have the same look and feel so that it is easy to do conversational AI research across multiple domains.

-Using Optimized Pretrained Models With NeMo
+Using Optimized Pretrained Models with NeMo
 -------------------------------------------

 `NVIDIA GPU Cloud (NGC) <https://ngc.nvidia.com/catalog>`_ is a software repository that has containers and models optimized